chenyong2github/UnrealEngine/Engine/Plugins/Enterprise/GLTFExporter/MigratedFromGit/Docs/what-can-be-exported.md

 > Currently, expression matching does not support multiplying a texture sample node with a constant.

-However, since most UE4 material inputs use more advanced expressions, the exporter will typically fall back to material baking if expression matching fails.
+However, since most Unreal material inputs use more advanced expressions, the exporter will typically fall back to material baking if expression matching fails.

 ### Material baking